 For the more athletic and extreme travelers, you can take a hike up the Mayon Volcano, which is located on Luzon island.
 The volcano is active, and it is strenuous to climb with steep trails and gases at the top.
 It is still a unique sight to behold and is home to stunning scenery.

 The Chocolate Hills are a World Heritage Site, which is filled with hills that cover a large area.
-The hills emerged over time in an area that was once covered by the ocean and are now a big tourist attraction where they change color from green to brown in the dry season.
+The hills emerged over time in an area that was once covered by the ocean and is now a big tourist attraction where they change color from green to brown in the dry season.

 Batad Rice Terraces